- Role-based, attribute-based, & just-in-time access to infrastructure

 The cyber risk management policy answers this question: “What is our risk management philosophy and methodology based on our landscape?”

-In this policy, you will identify security incidents that could occur based on security incidents that have already happened.
+In a cyber risk management policy, you will identify security incidents that could occur based on security incidents that have already happened.
 Then you will identify how to prevent and remediate those incidents and what the timeline to do so would look like.

 Identify and classify vulnerabilities